trvswgnr/plzshare/README.md

 ## Getting Started

-1. Download the package or install it with npm:
+1. Download the minified js file (dist/taw_social_sharing.min.js) OR download the package or install it with npm:

     ```bash
     $ npm install taw-social-sharing